tcort/tclang/README.md

 `tclang` is an experimental programming language.
 The goal is to develop a high level assembly-like language for a stack machine which also has random access memory and is portable and easily implementable in a number of programming languages.
 The ideal use case for such a language is as an intermediate language for a compiler or interpreter.
-It may also be suitable for small and vintage systems without much memory as the interpreter doesn't do any memory allocation.

 ## Status